-- 105 The number of chemical elements is often increased, to include typically carbon, other macronutrients such as phosphorus and silicon, and micronutrients (e.g., iron).
-The increase in model complexity allows modellers to represent a wider range of chemical and biological processes such as nitrification, denitrification, calcification, competition for the limiting nutrients and dimethylsulfide (DMS) dynamics.
-Another typical tracer included in biogeochemical models is oxygen because of its importance to define for ocean health (e.g., deoxygenation, Schmidtko et al., 2017; Gregoire et al., 2021; Bopp et al., 2013) and the effects of low oxygen concentrations (hypoxia) in changing ecosystem functions (Baird et al., 2004). - and the effects of low oxygen concentrations (hypoxia) in changing ecosystem functions (Baird et al., 2004).
+The number of chemical elements is often increased, typically including carbon, other macronutrients (such as phosphorus and silicon), and micronutrients (e.g. iron).
+The increase in model complexity allows modellers to represent a wider range of chemical and biological processes, such as nitrification, denitrification, calcification, competition for the limiting nutrients, and dimethylsulfide (DMS) dynamics.
+Another typical tracer included in biogeochemical models is oxygen because of its importance for ocean health (e.g. deoxygenation; Schmidtko et al., 2017; Grégoire et al., 2021; Bopp et al., 2013) and the effects of low oxygen concentrations (hypoxia) in changing ecosystem functions (Baird et al., 2004).

 Fixed or variable nutrient stoichiometry can then be formulated within the simulated organisms, e.g. phytoplankton.
-Typical values of fixed nutrient ratios are 138[O2] : 106[C] : 16[N] : 15[Si] : 1[P] : 0.1-0.001[Fe] (Redfield, 1934; Lenton and Watson, 2000).
-When models include variable stoichiometry (e.g., Vichi et al., 2017; Tagliabue et al., 2011), multiple state variables are required to represent the living organic compartments, and a formulation of intracellular ratios can be used to simulate the

-- 115 multiple nutrient limitation of phytoplankton growth (Klausmeier et al., 2004).
+Typical values of fixed nutrient ratios are 138[O2]:106[C]:16[N]:15[Si]:1[P]:0.1-0.001[Fe] (Redfield, 1934; Lenton and Watson, 2000).
+When models include variable stoichiometry (e.g. Vichi et al., 2017; Tagliabue et al., 2011), multiple state variables are required to represent the living organic compartments, and a formulation of intracellular ratios can be used to simulate the multiple nutrient limitation of phytoplankton growth (Klausmeier et al., 2004).
 Primary production, the basis of the marine food web, is the chemical synthesis of organic compounds from dissolved carbon dioxide through chlorophyll-mediated photosynthesis.
-When chlorophyll is explicitly included in models, photosynthesis and acclimation to light can be dynamically simulated to balance growth rate and variable chlorophyll-carbon ratio as a function of light, nutrient limitation, and temperature (Geider et al., 1997). - 120 Complexity of biogeochemical models can be measured by the number of plankton functional groups types (PFTs) used to simulate the trophic food web.
-The autotrophic community can be conceptually grouped considering various ecological functions (e.g., silicifiers, calcifiers, nitrogen fixers, and dimethylsulfide -DMS- producers), cell size (e.g., pico-, nano-, and micro-phytoplankton), and specific physiological traits such as optical absorption, light use, growth rate and affinity for nutrients (Hood et al., 2006).
-To improve the representation of the dynamics of phytoplankton functional groups, - biogeochemical models can include a spectral radiative component which resolves solar radiation penetration in the water column (Dutkiewicz et al., 2009; Skákala et al., 2020; Álvarez et al., 2022).
-The zooplankton community can be subdivided by size (nano-, micro-, meso-, or macro-) and grazing strategy (herbivorous versus carnivorous), and its role within an end to-end ecosystem approach (Mitra et al., 2014).
-Additionally, a rigid partition between autotrophs and heterotrophs is not exhaustive, and the food web can incorporate mixotrophs to account for organisms that obtain energy through both photosynthesis and consumption of others (Flynn et al., 2013; Mitra et al., 2014). - Biogeochemical models can target biodiversity (Litchman and Klausmeier, 2008) if the number of functional plankton groups is large enough to deterministically represent niches based on certain factors (e.g., adaptation to the light spectrum; Álvarez et al., 2022), or by including tens or hundreds of PFTs with randomly prescribed parameters so that the most fitted fittest groups can prevail in the resulting ecosystem (Follows et al., 2007). - 135 Assessing ocean carbon uptake and the associated ocean acidification requires modeling of the marine carbonate system: the two prognostic variables are typically dissolved inorganic carbon and alkalinity, and carbonate chemistry is solved to determine water acidity and to calculate the air-sea CO2 gas exchange (Zeebe and Wolf-Gladrow, 2001; Artioli et al., 2012; Cossarini et al., 2015a).
+When chlorophyll is explicitly included in models, photosynthesis and acclimation to light can be dynamically simulated to balance the growth rate and the variable chlorophyll-carbon ratio as a function of light, nutrient limitation, and temperature (Geider et al., 1997).

+The complexity of biogeochemical models can be measured by the number of plankton functional types (PFTs) used to simulate the trophic food web.
+The autotrophic community can be conceptually grouped considering various ecological functions (e.g. silicifiers, calcifiers, nitrogen fixers, and dimethylsulfide (DMS) producers); cell size (e.g. pico-, nano-, and microphytoplankton); and specific physiological traits, such as optical absorption, light use, growth rate, and affinity for nutrients (Hood et al., 2006).
+To improve the representation of the dynamics of phytoplankton functional groups, biogeochemical models can include a spectral radiative component which resolves solar radiation penetration in the water column (Dutkiewicz et al., 2009; Skákala et al., 2020; Álvarez et al., 2022).
+The zooplankton community can be subdivided by size (nano-, micro-, meso-, or macroplankton) and grazing strategy (herbivorous versus carnivorous).
+Additionally, a rigid partition between autotrophs and heterotrophs is not exhaustive, and the food web can incorporate mixotrophs to account for organisms that obtain energy through both photosynthesis and consumption of others (Flynn et al., 2013; Mitra et al., 2014).

+Biogeochemical models can target biodiversity (Litchman and Klausmeier, 2008) if the number of functional plankton groups is large enough to deterministically represent niches based on certain factors (e.g. adaptation to the light spectrum; Álvarez et al., 2022) or by including tens or hundreds of PFTs with randomly prescribed parameters so that the fittest groups can prevail in the resulting ecosystem (Follows et al., 2007).

+Assessing ocean carbon uptake and the associated ocean acidification requires modelling of the marine carbonate system: the two prognostic variables are typically dissolved inorganic carbon and alkalinity, and carbonate chemistry is solved to determine water acidity and to calculate the air-sea CO2 gas exchange (Zeebe and Wolf-Gladrow, 2001; Artioli et al., 2012; Cossarini et al., 2015a).